7 minute read

 In the world of Speech Tech, we are constantly fighting two warring factions: Word Error Rate (WER) and Real-Time Factor (RTF).

-• A tiny model fits on the phone but misses the nuances of accents and noise.
+• The Dwarf: A tiny model (like DeepSpeech-Tiny) fits on the phone but fails miserably when the user has an accent or there is background noise.

 Neural Architecture Search (NAS) for Speech is the automation of this discovery.
-It treats a model’s topology (number of heads, kernel sizes, dilation rates) as a Constraint Satisfaction Problem.
-We explore the methods for discovering speech models that are “Pareto-Optimal”—better accuracy for less compute.
+It treats a model’s topology (number of heads, kernel sizes, dilation rates) not as a fixed decision, but as a Variable in a Search Problem.

 2. The Search Space: Building Blocks of Speech